Albrecht Dürer House Nuremberg- A Step back in Time

 Travel Accessories for a Trip to Germany- What I Take Along

-In the past few years, I’ve been lucky enough to enjoy several trips to Germany for vacations, family visits, research trips, weddings, and even for business.
-Over the years I’ve put together a list of travel accessories for a trip to Germany that I always pack.
-Some may seem obvious, and you probably already have them on your packing list.…
+Over the years, I’ve been lucky enough to enjoy several trips to Germany for vacations, family visits, research trips, weddings, and even for business.
+Over time, I’ve created a list of travel accessories for a trip to Germany that I always pack.
+Some may seem obvious, and you probably already have them on your packing list.
+Others might be “extra,”…

 Seiffen Church- History and a Tour of the Bergkirche Seiffen

 Seiffen is not known for its architecture.
-The town in a far corner of the Germany began as a mining town, and over time evolved into a sort of Christmas Village or Spielzeugdorf, filled with shops creating toys and decorations.
-Yet, if you go up the hill from the Buntes Haus… past the giant Christmas Pyramid, and around the bend…
+The town in a far corner of Germany began as a mining town and, over time, evolved into a sort of Christmas Village or Spielzeugdorf, filled with shops creating toys and decorations.
+Yet, if you go up the hill from the Buntes Haus, past the giant Christmas Pyramid, and around the bend a…

 Things to do in Erfurt- A Delightful City at the Center of Germany

 You’ll find Erfurt at about the geographical center of Germany, making it the perfect stopover for our trip from west to east.
-We would only have one night in the city, but I started researching “Things to do in Erfurt” immediately! (and I found so MANY things to do, that I wished we could stay a few more nights…).
-Like…
+We would only have one night in the city, but I started researching “Things to do in Erfurt” immediately!
+I found so MANY things to do that I wished we could stay a few more nights.
+Like Görlitz,…

 Visit Görlitz- A Historic City on the Easternmost Border of Germany

-Before heading into Poland to visit our Silesian roots, we stopped to catch our breath for a few days in Görlitz.
+Before driving into Poland to visit our Silesian roots on a recent family trip, we stopped to catch our breath for a few days in Görlitz.
 Why visit Görlitz?
-The city has been high on my to-visit list for a while…. the Silesian museum, beautiful old buildings, and for my husband, it’s the film location of one of his favorite movies, The Grand Budapest Hotel.…
+The city has been high on my to-visit list for a while.
+The Altstadt is home to the Silesian Museum as well as beautiful old buildings dating back to its time…

 Burg Maus- The Perfect Setting for a Mystery!
 Guest Post by Rachel Selle